splunk/splunk-sdk-javascript/README.md

 #### Splunk

 If you haven't already installed Splunk, download it here: http://www.splunk.com/download.
-For more about installing and running Splunk and system requirements, see Installing & Running Splunk.
+For more about installing and running Splunk and system requirements, see [Installing & Running Splunk][SplunkInstall].

 #### Splunk JavaScript SDK